pepperpepperpepper/OpenDroidPDF/plan.md

     - on X11 / Xwayland otherwise.
   - `platform/x11` remains a fallback (and runs under Wayland via Xwayland).
 - Policy: “works on Linux under Wayland or X11”; Wayland-native is a build/runtime property of the chosen window toolkit.
+- Note (current repo reality): our vendored GLFW build in `Makethird` is compiled in X11 mode (`-D_GLFW_X11`), so `build/<cfg>/mupdf-gl` runs on Wayland via Xwayland today.
+A later optional slice can switch to system GLFW with Wayland enabled, or expand the vendored build to include the `wl_*` backend.

 Ownership boundaries (must stay true)
 - Only `pp_core` implements MuPDF-facing semantics for the features we claim parity on.